dychen/django-tutorial/README.md

 Introduction
 ------------
 This is a pretty simple yet extensive tutorial on how to go from a simple Python script to a full-functioning production-ready web application.
-We'll be creating a simple application that allows an end-user to search for a user in Facebook's graph API and store that user's information.
+We'll be creating a small application that allows an end-user to search for a user in Facebook's graph API and store that user's information.
 We'll also provide some simple API routes to display all users and get any user's information.
 Finally, we'll have a backend job that periodically hits Facebook to update all the information in our database.

 The tools that we'll be using are: